 Cystic fibrosis (CF) is a multi-organ life shortening disease typified by chronic endobronchial infection and progressive obstructive lung disease and malnutrition, secondary to pancreatic insufficiency.
-CF is the most common autosomal recessive condition in Australia, affecting approximately 1 in every 2,500 babies born in Western Australia (WA).
-Previously a disease of childhood, however, with advances in clinical care, currently there are more adults with CF than children.
-In 2015, adults represented 52% of the CF population registered in WA (Ruseckaite, Ahern, Ranger, Dean, Gardam, Bell & Burke, 2017).
+CF is the most common autosomal recessive condition in Australia, affecting approximately one in every 3.700 babies born in this country.
+Previously a disease of childhood, however, with advances in clinical care. currently there are more adults with CF than children.

-Currently there is no cure, however, the introduction of mutation-specific therapies and specialised multidisciplinary treatment, has led to an impressive increase in survival in recent decades.
-It is projected children born in 2018 can be expected to live beyond 50 years (Keogh, Szczesniak, Taylor-Robinson & Bilton, 2018).
+While there is no cure as yet, the introduction of mutation-specific therapies and specialised multidisciplinary treatment has led to an impressive increase in survival in recent decades.
+It is projected that children born in the UK in 2018 can be expected to live beyond 50 years, as well as those living with CF today who are 30 years or older (Keogh, Szczesniak, Taylor-Robinson, Bilton, 2018).

 With newborn screening, many CF centres worldwide are now caring for children with minimal lung damage.
 It is encouraging that those with CF have the potential to enjoy an increasing life span and an excellent quality of life well into adulthood.

-Although life expectancy has improved greatly, the majority of patients still die of respiratory failure.
-Slowing the progression of lung disease is the primary aim of CF therapy.
+Although life expectancy has improved greatly, the majority of people with CF still die of respiratory failure.
+The primary aim of CF therapy is to slow the progression of lung disease.